smtandabuzo/ds_devops_challenge/README.md

 1. Create a `Dockerfile` in the project root for the Python application
 2. The Docker image should be production-ready:
-   - Optimized for size (consider multi-stage builds)
+   - Optimized for size
-   - Security-hardened (run as non-root user, minimal base image)
+   - Security-hardened
    - Include appropriate health checks
-   - Use gunicorn as the production WSGI server
+   - Use a production WSGI server
 3. Ensure all dependencies from `requirements.txt` are installed correctly

 **Challenge Element**: When you examine the application code, you'll notice it has a deliberate inefficiency in how it handles S3 connections.
 Identify this issue in your submission comments and implement a fix either in the application code or through environment configuration.

 ### Task 2: Orchestrate the Services

-Create a `docker-compose.yml` file in the root of the repository to define and run the application stack.
+Create a bash script `bin/deploy-app.sh` in the root of the repository to define and run the application stack.

 1. The stack must consist of at least two services:
    - `data-app`: Your containerized Python application